top of page

 Through our work with various campuses, we've seen firsthand how well-designed CLOs can transform career services and student outcomes.
 By aligning its career learning outcomes with the university's mission, a career center positions itself as a key contributor to student success and institutional effectiveness.
 This can lead to increased support and resources.

-Learning outcomes are powerful tools for communicating the value of career services to various stakeholders.
-For employers, they showcase the job-ready skills students are cultivating.
+Career Learning Outcomes are an essential foundation for any career ecosystem strategic plan.
+Faculty or academic departments will use career learning outcomes to infuse career assignments into coursework or discipline-specific career workshops.
+When faculty incorporate CLOs into their courses, students benefit from seeing clear connections between their studies and career readiness.
+Employers will gain clarity on the job-ready skills students are cultivating.
 Effectively communicated outcomes can increase stakeholder support, resources, and engagement.
 This quantifiable information also allows for the creation of comprehensive reports that demonstrate the tangible impact of career services on student success, not just "butts in seats."

 Many institutions we've worked with have successfully used CLOs to strengthen partnerships across campus and demonstrate their value to stakeholders.
 Developing and implementing effective career learning outcomes can be a complex process, but it pays dividends in terms of student success and institutional effectiveness.
-If you want to enhance your career services through CLOs, The Career Leadership Collective's consulting team is here to help.
-We bring years of experience working with diverse institutions to create tailored, impactful career learning outcomes.

 Interested in learning more about The Career Leadership Collective?
 Schedule a conversation with Sharon Attaway, our Partner Engagement and Executive Search Consultant.